CesiumGS/cesium-o3de/README.md

 ![Cesium for O3DE Logo](Documentation/Images/Cesium_for_O3DE_dark_onWhite.jpg)

-Cesium for O3DE brings the 3D geospatial ecosystem to the Open 3D Engine.
-Combine a high-accuracy full-scale WGS84 globe, open APIs and open standards for spatial indexing such as 3D Tiles, and cloud-based real-world content from [Cesium ion](https://cesium.com/cesium-ion) with the Open 3D Engine.
+Cesium for O3DE brings the 3D geospatial ecosystem to Open 3D Engine.
+Combine a high-accuracy full-scale WGS84 globe, open APIs and open standards for spatial indexing such as 3D Tiles, and cloud-based real-world content from [Cesium ion](https://cesium.com/cesium-ion) with O3DE.

 ### :rocket: Get Started